How to Crochet the Mini Bean Stitch Step by Step

 - Chain 1 to close it, skip next chain, insert hook into next chain.

-- Repeat steps 3-6 across the row.
+- Repeat steps 3-6 to the end of the row.

 - Turn your work.
 Work into the side of the mini bean stitch, not the top.
 See arrow in picture for hook placement.

-- Insert hook into next stitch, yo and pull up a loop, insert hook back into same stitch, yo and pull up a loop, yo and pull through all 4 loops, ch 1, skip next stitch (which are the chain 1 after the minibean stitch).
+- Insert hook into next bean stitch, yo and pull up a loop, insert hook back into same stitch, yo and pull up a loop, yo and pull through all 4 loops, ch 1, skip next stitch (which are the chain 1 after the minibean stitch).